LeeWannacott/table-sort-js/README.md

 table-sort-js

-A JavaScript client-side HTML table sorting library with no dependencies required.
+Description: A JavaScript client-side HTML table sorting library with no dependencies required.

 Instructions:
 ```